Atrociously/stilts/book/src/template_macro.md

 In previous instructions the rust code made use of the template [derive macro](https://doc.rust-lang.org/book/ch19-06-macros.html).
 Invoking this macro is how our template code gets compiled into our rust code.
-This macro performs a few different things depending on what options are provided, however the core function is converting template code into an [`Template`](https://docs.rs/stilts/latest/stilts/trait.Template.html) trait implementation.
+This macro performs a few different things depending on what options are provided, however the core function is converting template code into a [`Template`](https://docs.rs/stilts/latest/stilts/trait.Template.html) trait implementation.

 In the instructions the `path` argument was used to load a template from a file.